core-wg/transport-indication/draft-ietf-core-transport-indication.md

 ## Discovering transport indication details from name resolution {#svcb-discovery}

-When a host finds a CoAP transport from a URI and the URI's authority component does not contain a precise address literal, the resolution mechanisms which it may try generally depend on the CoAP transports and their variation which it supports.
-For example, if it supports CoAP-over-UDP and IPv6, it requests AAAA records through DNS and look them up in a host file.

-This document extends this and registers the `_coap` and `_coaps` attrleaf labels in {{iana-underscored}}
+This document registers the `_coap` attrleaf label in {{iana-underscored}}
 using the pattern described as described in {{Section 10.4.5 of !RFC9460}}, and thus enables the use of SVCB records.
-This path is chosen over the creation of a new SVCB RR pair "COAP" / "COAPS" because it is considered unlikely that DNS implementations would update their code bases to apply SVCB behavior;
+This path is chosen over the creation of a new SVCB RR "COAP" because it is considered unlikely that DNS implementations would update their code bases to apply SVCB behavior;
 this assumption will be revisited before registration.

-These can be used during the resolution of URIs using the "coap" or "coaps" schemes, respectively.
+These can be used during the resolution of URIs that use any CoAP scheme.
-No such labels are registered for other CoAP schemes that have been registered, as it is expected that applications that use them will prefer leaving the more detailed transport choice to the parameters.
-The "coaps" scheme comes with the expectation of using a secured transport.
-While discovered parameters can override this, components and applications MUST NOT select a transport and security mechanism combination with a reduced security level.

-\[ There is no formal description of what the requirements following "coaps" really are.
-Would it make sense to only register "coap" here, unifying the scheme space even further, given that any applications needs to describe its security requirements anyway, and can just as well apply them to "coap"? \]
+The presence of an SVCB record for a registered name implies that any transport advertised in the record is suitable for proxying to resources of any CoAP scheme and that registered name, provided that a resource is available at that URI in the first place.
+This does not create URI aliasing:
+Any resource is still accessed at its original URI through the advertised proxy endpoints.

+It is possible through this to advertise transports without transport layer security for URIs with the schemes "coaps", "coaps+tcp" and "coaps+ws".
+Unless the applications explicitly regards an object layer security mechanism as a sufficient replacement for transport layer security, those transports can not be selected for operations on such URIs as per {{secctx-propagation}}.

-Some SVCB parameters have defaults; for those new services, these are:
+Some SVCB parameters have defaults; for "_coap", these are:

-* port: 5683 for `_coap`, 5684 for `_coaps`
+* port: 5683
-* ALPN: empty for `_coap`, "co" for `_coaps`
+* ALPN: empty
-* coaptransport: "udp" for `_coap`, empty for `_coaps`

 As SVCB records were not specified for the existing CoAP transports originally, generic CoAP clients are not required to use the SVCB lookup mechanism,